 Countries emerging from conflict or authoritarian rule often adopt measures and arrangements to deal with the passage from violence to peace.
 These are known as periods of “transition"—when new constitutions are drafted, states undertake institutional reforms and past injustices are addressed.
 Decisions taken during such periods have far-reaching consequences in the lives of both current and future generations.

 States undergoing political transitions often face stark socioeconomic deficits and high rates of poverty and inequality, along with weak economies, all of which present urgent and immediate challenges for sustainable development.
 In transitional contexts, donors, states and civil society generally prioritize civil and political rights over economic and social rights.
 Such approaches have often failed to tackle the root causes of problems such as socioeconomic inequality and corruption, or to lay the foundations for a more just and equitable society.
 Moreover, interventions and reforms that are blind to economic and social rights often neglect the primary concerns of people and communities.
-Not infrequently, the end result is a fragile peace that sets the stage for persistent socioeconomic injustice and neglect of economic and social rights.
+Not infrequently, the end result is a fragile peace that sets the stage for persistent socioeconomic injustice and an eventual return to conflict and violence.

 CESR has been a pioneer in investigating and protecting economic and social rights in conflict situations and in post-conflict transitions.
 From 1996 until 2004, CESR worked with a broad range of Palestinian, Israeli, and international groups to document and denounce violations of economic and social rights in both Israel and Palestine; CESR also denounced the impact of war sanctions on economic and social rights of people in Iraq and the failure to incorporate human rights obligations in reconstruction programs in Afghanistan, especially regarding the right of Afghans to participate in their own development.
 In 2009, CESR published a major report on grave inequalities in enjoyment of the rights to health, education and food in post-conflict Guatemala, in partnership with the Instituto Centroamericano de Estudios Fiscales (ICEFI).